InsightfulAI/AllAboutFeelings/README.md

 # AllAboutFeelings
-A Swift Playground for Facial Expression Classification
+A Swift Playground for Facial Expression Classification.

+Submission for WWDC Swift Student Challenge 2020